 Motorcycles, Scooters, and Motorbikes

-Motorcycles, motor scooters, and motorbikes must be registered just as any other vehicle on campus.
+Motorcycles, motor scooters, and motorbikes must be registered just like any other vehicle on campus.
 Community members who choose not to register their motorcycles are given citations and fined.
 Motorcycles, motor scooters, or motorbikes must be parked in these designated areas:

 - Across from door #9 in Knutson Hall